Higher Education Network Resource Center

 HLNY Poster Competition

-This year proudly marked the inaugural Healthcare Leaders of New York (HLNY) poster competition, showcasing the diverse talent and skills of students from our Higher Education Network!
+2024 proudly marked the inaugural Healthcare Leaders of New York (HLNY) poster competition, showcasing the diverse talent and skills of students from our Higher Education Network!
 This competition helps foster innovative ideas amongst graduate and undergraduate students at schools affiliated with the American College of Healthcare Executives.

 The application process consists of completing a two-page form, which includes a request for a 350-500 word abstract addressing a topic of the student’s choice.
 This abstract should be reflective of knowledge, experience, or best practices in the field of healthcare research.
 Winners of the HLNY Poster Competition will present their posters at the HLNY Mini Congress event in the Fall, and will be honored at the HLNY Gala for their accomplishment.